catindev/jsonspecs-java/README.md

 - Trace entry details may differ between runtimes and should be treated as diagnostics, not as a strict contract
 - Custom operators must be implemented independently on each runtime

-The same JSON artifact files work on both runtimes without modification.
 Compiled results do not: each runtime builds its own `CompiledRules` instance from the same JSON artifacts.

 ## Quick start